Convergence of fractional Fourier series on the torus and applications: Convergence of fractional Fourier series

-In this section, we discuss the pointwise convergence of fractional Fej\'{e}r means.
-For the convergence of other means, such as Bochner-Riesz means, one can refer to \cite{Bochner, FZ, Stein} and the references therein.
+As we know, the convergence of Fourier series and the boundedness of singular integral and related operators have always been the core subjects of harmonic analysis, see \cite{FHLL, FLPS, LFFY, WF, YFS1} and references therein.
+In this section, we will discuss the pointwise convergence of fractional Fej\'{e}r means.
+For the convergence of other means, such as Bochner-Riesz means, one can refer to \cite{Bochner, FZ} and the references therein.